 Student enrollment is a major factor in funding.
 Enrollment is calculated using the higher count of either current or an average of previous years.
-The district had an increase in enrollment as of October 2019.
-The student count has increased from 919.5 students in 2018 to 935.5 in October 2019.
+As a result of the Covid-19 pandemic, a decrease in enrollment has occurred.
+The student count has decreased from 935.5 students in 2019 to 893 in October 2020.
 Residential development continues throughout the district.

-The district preliminary assessed valuation for 2019 increased to \$197,139,330.
+The district preliminary assessed valuation for 2020 increased to \$300,327,220.
 Successful tax collections at the local level and responsible spending practices have resulted in an acceptable general fund balance.

 The district continues to work on ways to increase salaries for faculty and staff in an effort to attract and retain high quality teachers for our students.
-The board of education has approved financial bonuses for teacher retention including the Snow Hook scholarship program.
+The board of education has approved financial bonuses for teacher retention and has awarded funds for the Snow Hook scholarship program.